Faith No More: Early days as Sharp Young Men and Faith. No Man (1979–1983)

-The genesis of Faith No More was the group Sharp Young Men, formed in 1979, by vocalist Mike Morris and keyboardist Wade Worthington.
-Drummer Mike Bordin and bassist Billy Gould joined afterwards.
-Morris called the name "a piss-take on all the 'elegant' groups at the time."
-Later, he proposed the name Faith In No Man, but eventually the band settled on Bordin's suggestion, Faith No Man (stylized as Faith.
-No Man).
-The band recorded "Quiet in Heaven/Song of Liberty", released in 1983.
-The songs were recorded in Matt Wallace's parents' garage, where Wallace had set up and been running a recording studio while the band was still recording under the name Sharp Young Men, with Morris, Gould, Bordin and Worthington.
-Worthington left shortly thereafter.
-The band's name was changed to Faith No Man for the release of the single, which featured two of the three songs recorded in Wallace's garage, and Roddy Bottum replaced Worthington.
-Bottum, Gould and Bordin quit the band shortly after and formed Faith No More.
-They chose the name in September 1983 to accentuate the fact that "The Man" (Morris) was "No More".
+Faith.
+No Man released their debut 7-inch vinyl single, "Quiet in Heaven/Song of Liberty", in 1983 via Ministry of Propaganda Records.
+Both songs were recorded in producer Matt Wallace's parents' garage, where Wallace had set up and been running a recording studio while the band was still recording under the name Sharp Young Men.
+The band's name was Faith.
+No Man. for the release of the single, which featured two of the three songs recorded in Wallace's garage.
+Worthington left shortly thereafter, and was replaced on keyboards by Roddy Bottum, who had grown up in Los Angeles with Billy Gould.
+Bottum, Gould and Bordin soon quit the band together and formed Faith No More.
+They chose the name in September 1983 after it was suggested to them by a friend named Will Carpmill, who believed it accentuated the fact that "The Man" (Morris) was "No More".